youyanggu/covid19_projections/about.md

 2020-04-23
 * Incorporate probable deaths into projections, following updated [CDC guidelines](https://www.cdc.gov/coronavirus/2019-ncov/cases-updates/cases-in-us.html)

+2020-04-20
+* First projections submitted to the Centers for Disease Control and Prevention (CDC).

 2020-04-15
 * Incorporate the relaxing of social distancing in June (see our [Assumptions](/about#assumptions) page)